charinev/opnc/processes/docs/components/03_certificate-provisioning-service.md

 # Certificate Provisioning Service

-The CPS provides interfaces for generating and signing contract data of EMSPs.
-MOs can provide a contract data to sign in CPS or send contract information to generate contract data via the V2G-Operator Mobility Operator CA. The signed contract data are either returned to the eMSP or stored in the CCP.
+The CPS provides interfaces for generating and signing contract data of EMSPs. eMSPs can provide a contract data to sign in CPS or send contract information to generate contract data via the V2G-Operator Mobility Operator CA. The signed contract data are either returned to the eMSP or stored in the CCP.

 ## API